-- Log event message - Syslog message - Send email - Send SMS message - a.
+- Log event message

+- Syslog message

+- Send email

+- Send SMS message

+- a.
 If no messaging actions are available, create them now.
-See Available Actions (on page 255). - b.
-To select any methods, select them one by one in the Available field. - To add all available methods, simply click Select All. - c.
-To delete any methods, click a method's in the Selected field. - To remove all methods, simply click Deselect All. - 4.
-In the Available Sensors field, select the desired target's sensor.
+See Available Actions (on page 219).

+- b.
+To select any methods, select them one by one in the Available field.

+To add all available methods, simply click Select All.

+c.
+To delete any methods, click a method's 💥 in the Selected field.

+To remove all methods, simply click Deselect All.

+- 4. In the Available Sensors field, select the desired target's sensor. - a.
+Click the first 😧 to select a target component from the list.

+- b.
+Click the second to select the specific sensor for the target from the list.

+- Peripheral Devices

+Temperature 1

+Click

-to select a target component from the list.
-Peripheral Devices Temperature 1 to select the specific sensor for the target from the list.
-Peripheral Devices Temperature 1 to add the selected sensor to the Report Sensors Click list box.
-For example, to monitor the current reading of the Inlet 1, select Inlet 1 from the left field, and then select RMS Current from the right 5.
-To report additional sensors simultaneously, repeat the above step to add more sensors.
-To remove any sensor from the Report Sensors list box, select it .
-To make multiple selections, press Ctrl+click and click or Shift+click to highlight multiple ones.
+to add the selected sensor to the Report Sensors list box.

+For example, to monitor the current reading of the Inlet 1, select Inlet 1 from the left field, and then select RMS Current from the right field.

+- 5. To report additional sensors simultaneously, repeat the above step to add more sensors. - To remove any sensor from the Report Sensors list box, select it and click To make multiple selections, press Ctrl+click or Shift+click to highlight multiple ones.